mvboven/cmv-vaccination/README.md

 # Introduction

- In this document I provide an overview of parameter inference using the endemic equilibrium of a transmission model tailored to the   epidemiology of cytomegalovirus in high-income countries.
+On this page I provide an overview of parameter inference using the endemic equilibrium of a transmission model tailored to the   epidemiology of cytomegalovirus in high-income countries.
 The model includes vertical transmission (congenitally and postnatally by breastfeeding/transfer of saliva), primary infection to uninfected persons, re-infection to latently infected persons, and infectious reactivation.
 The analyses are based on an earlier model  (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005719>), but with the following extensions:

 - Estimation of reactivation rates is not based on piecewise constant functions anymore but on cubic splines, using code by M. Kharratzadeh (<https://mc-stan.org/users/documentation/case-studies/splines_in_stan.html>).